ANALYSIS-Trump's legacy: A more divided America, a more unsettled world

 His staunch supporters argue that he served as a corrective to prior administrations of both parties that let down the poor, the working class and rural regions that have struggled in recent decades.
 That base of support remains large - another likely legacy of the Trump era.

-Alex Bruesewitz, an organizer for Stop the Steal, a pro-Trump group protesting the election results, said the president retains his appeal to working-class voters.
+Alex Bruesewitz, a conservative activist associated with Stop the Steal, a pro-Trump movement protesting the election results, said the president retains his appeal to working-class voters.
 “They felt like they were the forgotten men and women.
 And the president said, ‘You are forgotten no longer’,” Bruesewitz said.

 Keeping the country on edge, and prompting security lockdowns in Washington and state capitals, is concern that the pro-Trump mob’s siege of the Capitol on Jan.
 6 could embolden far-right extremists to further violence.